instabot42/gpg-password-store/README.md

 GPG Password Store does nothing about cloud storage and does not connect to the internet - you can use it on devices with no internet access, without any issues at all.
 If you want to keep a backup of your password data off-site though, you are free to use any service you have confidence in.
 GPG uses very secure encryption, and if you manage and protect your GPG private keys correctly, it should, in theory, be safe to store your encrypted password data in your iCloud / Dropbox / Google Drive folder.
 If you are also using git, you could also just push the repo to a remote server too.
 However, you'll have to make your own choices about this, depending on how confident you are in your key storage and how safe you feel the service you use is.
 GPG Password Store will only ever write encrypted data into the folder.

 It's worth knowing that there is nothing clever going on though.
 You can simply copy the files out of the folder onto anything you need to.
 Copy them to a USB stick, a NAS Drive, S3, whatever.
-Restoring is as simple as copying them back again. **Make sure you get the hidden .db file too.**
+Restoring is as simple as copying them back again. **Make sure you get the db file too.**

 ### My keys are expiring soon - what do I do....?